• Skip to main content

 Jump to Recipe

 One of the best things about this aquafaba chocolate mousse is that NO ONE will know it's made with chickpea water (unless you tell them!).
-It's rich, creamy, and you can even transform it into a black forest mousse (I'll show you how!).
+It's rich, creamy, and I think you're going to want to make it quite often once you try it!

 A close up shot of vegan chocolate mousse in a glass bowl, mousse has whipped cream and a cherry on top.